virtualtam/feed-sandbox/README.md

 A toy project to experiment with Atom and RSS feed processing:

 - extract and normalize metadata
-- summarize entrydescription and content
+- summarize entry description and content
 - extract keywords with TextRank

 These experiments are conducted with the goal of improving full-text search features in